merenlab/merenlab.org/_posts/anvio/2016-11-08-pangenomics-v2.md

 $ anvi-display-pan -p PROJECT-PAN.db -g PROJECT-PAN-GENOMES.db
 ```

-The program `anvi-display-pan` is very similar to the program `anvi-interactive`, and the interface that will welcome you is nothing but the standard [anvi'o interactive interface]({% post_url anvio/2016-02-27-the-anvio-interactive-interface %}/#using-the-anvio-interactive-interface) with slight adjustments for pangenomic analyses.
-Of course `anvi-display-pan` will allow you to set the IP address and port number to serve, add additional view data, additional layers, and/or additional trees, and more.
+The program {% include PROGRAM name="anvi-display-pan" %} is very similar to the program {% include PROGRAM name="anvi-interactive" %}, and the interface that will welcome you is nothing but the standard [anvi'o interactive interface]({% post_url anvio/2016-02-27-the-anvio-interactive-interface %}/#using-the-anvio-interactive-interface) with slight adjustments for pangenomic analyses.
+Of course {% include PROGRAM name="anvi-display-pan" %} will allow you to set the IP address and port number to serve, add additional view data, additional layers, and/or additional trees, and more.
 Please familiarize yourself with it by running `anvi-display-pan -h` in your terminal.

 Here is the pangenome for the 31 *Prochlorococcus* isolate genomes we have created in the previous sections of this tutorial: